 Some of the topics under discussion will be:

 - Falconry is hunting with a bird of prey – is this really for me?

 - Finding a sponsor and MNRF requirements, including a Small Game Hunting License

 - Raptor species used in falconry and what is best suited to the novice hunter

 - Weight management of hunting raptors

 - Facilities and equipment – the expenses involved and how to build a safe mews

 - Handling a raptor

 - Hunting with a bird of prey – feathered quarry (ducks, crows, starlings) vs fur (squirrels, rabbits)

 In the morning we will discuss many of the topics related to acquiring and hunting with a bird of prey.
-After lunch (which is included with registration), there will be a hands-on component involving looking at various pieces of equipment and gear, tying a falconer’s knot, and a demonstration of how to handle a hawk.
+After lunch (which is not included with registration), there will be a hands-on component involving looking at various pieces of equipment and gear, tying a falconer’s knot, and a demonstration of how to handle a hawk.

 The workshop fee is $125.00 for non-OHC members and $ 90.00 for OHC members (The membership rate applies to those who were existing OHC members in good standing as of January 1).
-The workshop fee includes lunch and a booklet that provides details about falconry in Ontario.
+The workshop fee includes equipment demonstrations and a booklet that provides details about falconry in Ontario.

-The workshop is open to all members of the Ontario Hawking Club (who were members as of the beginning of the calendar year), and non-members, as space permits.
+The workshop is open to all members of the Ontario Hawking Club and non-members, as space permits.

 The deadline for signing up is one week prior to the workshop date.
 Registration begins at 8:30AM on the day of the workshop, and the workshop runs from 9:00AM-4:00PM.

 The workshops usually sell-out and registrations are taken on “first-come, first-served” basis upon receipt of payment.

 All registrants must pay on-line prior to the event.
 Unfortunately, payment on the morning of the event cannot be accommodated.